 1. Spelling & Grammar

 How can we talk about Grammarly Premium without discussing the essential features first?
 The free version scans your text for a wide variety of errors, which include grammar, spelling and punctuation.
-This works similar to the word-processing spell checkers you’re probably familiar with.
+This works similarly to the word-processing spell checkers you’re probably familiar with.

 Say you’re writing an email in your browser.
 Grammarly highlights a misspelled word or faulty grammar by underlining it in red.
 It prides itself on being able to detect commonly misused words based on context.
 As you hover over the alleged error, you see the correction, which you can accept or dismiss with the click of a button.